Assistant referee (association football): General duties

 As outlined in Law 6 of the Laws of the Game, the officiating team works together to enforce the Laws during a game, though the referee remains the final decision maker in all matters.
 The assistant referees (including additional assistant referees if present) and the fourth official are expected to advise the referee if they have a clearer view of any particular incident.
 At the highest levels of play, particularly in matches held in large stadiums, the entire officiating crew may be equipped with wireless microphones and earpieces to facilitate vocal communication across long distances or through loud stadium noise.

-Having a team of assistants allows for the replacement of officials if one or more are unable to continue.
+A team of assistants allows for the replacement of officials if one or more are unable to continue.
 The system of who replaces who is a matter for the organising competition.

 All officials wear uniforms that match that of the referee, though the fourth official will often wear a tracksuit over the kit in colder weather.